tomerphilip/Cloud-Native-DC-Fabric-with-Contatinerlab/README.md

 * **🤸 Agility:** Seamless VM/Container *mobility* with Distributed Anycast Gateways.
 * **🔐 Multi-Tenancy:** Hard isolation between tenants using VRFs and BGP-EVPN signaling.

-**⚡ Simplicity: Spin up the entire Digital Twin with just one line of code.**
+**⚡ Simplicity: Spin up the entire Digital Twin lab with just one line of code!**

 ---